ASLP-lab/HumDial-Challenge/content/track1/results.md

 The final score for this challenge track combines both automated metrics and human evaluation to ensure the results are professional and objective.

 **Evaluation Environment**: The automated evaluation utilizes the Qwen/Qwen3-Omni-30B-A3B-Instruct model, which is deployed entirely in a local environment for scoring.
-For the detailed evaluation prompts, please refer to the [competition guidelines](https://github.com/ASLP-lab/Hum-Dial).
+For the detailed evaluation prompts, please refer to the [challenge guidelines](https://github.com/ASLP-lab/Hum-Dial).

 **Task 1: Emotional Trajectory Detection**
 - Dimension 1: Accuracy_Completeness